asahicantu/az400/labs/Lab12.md

-# Lab 12 Setting Up and Running Functional Tests
+# Lab 12 - Setting Up and Running Functional Tests

-## Lab overview
+## Overview

 Selenium is a portable open source software-testing framework for web applications.
 It can operate on almost every operating system.
 It supports all modern browsers and multiple languages, including .NET (C#) and Java.
 This lab will teach you how to execute Selenium test cases on a C# web application as part of the Azure DevOps Release pipeline.